 decision heuristics science is the most powerful tool available today to understand and influence customer decisions.

-and understand how they twist decision-making in some disease states.
+and understand how they twist and drive consumer behavior.

 Heuristic: Attribute Substitution

 Humans sometimes substitute decisions they should be making with decisions they can make simply because they are easier!

 Inhaler misuse is a problem in asthma.
 Physicians should take 60 secs to teach proper inhaler use to patients, but that's difficult!
 Instead, they can easily substitute training with fancy inhalers, hoping that the new design enhancements will reduce misuse.

 Humans tend to keep more options open and for longer than they really need and find it difficult to let go of some options even if it's the right thing to do.